edumunozsala/ai-dev-zoomcamp-course/02-end-to-end/homework.md

 Also it's a good idea to ask it to start creating a `README.md` file with all the commands for running and testing your application.

-What's the terminal command you use for executing tests?

 ```text
 We now have backend.
 Lets connect it to frontend.
 Prompt:

 Make frontend use backend. use OpenAPI specs for guidance follow the guidelines in AGENTS.md.We also need a way to run them both at the same tile
 ```

+What's the terminal command you use for executing tests?
+**npm run test:integration**

 ## Question 3: Running Both Client and Server

 Now let's make it possible to run both client and server at the same time.
 Use `concurrently` for that.

-What's the command you have in `package.json` for `npm dev` for running both?

 ```text
 How can I run both frontend and backend at the same time?
 Let's use concurrently instead of our own script